bit-js/rautor/README.md

 # Rautor

-A small, fast, compile-only URL router.
+A small, fast compiler stack for web frameworks.

 ## Patterns